E-Sparse: Boosting the Large Language Model Inference through Entropy-based N:M Sparsity: Related Work

 \textbf{N:M Sparsity.} N:M sparsity~\cite{mishra2021accelerating,pool2021channel,akiva2022searching,zhou2021learning} is a kind of special pruning technique that introduces an intermediate sparsity pattern between unstructured and structured pruning, called semi-structured sparsity.
 N:M sparsity aims to prune N out of every M consecutive parameters, rather than pruning individual weights or entire channels/blocks.
 The appeal of N:M sparsity is its ability to reason for specific hardware architectures (such as NVIDIA Ampere\cite{pool2020accelerating}), enabling efficient computation. \cite{akiva2022searching} suggests a Neural Architecture Search (NAS) strategy to sparse both activations and weights throughout the network. \cite{zhou2021learning} defines a metric, Sparse Architecture Divergence (SAD) to learn N:M sparse neural networks.
-However, these are only designed for CNNs, and how to design efficient N:M sparsity for LLMs has been rarely studied.
+However, these are only designed for CNNs or small models, and how to design efficient N:M sparsity for LLMs has been rarely studied.

 \textbf{Pruning for LLMs.} Due to the massive size and computational costs of large language models, training-based pruning methods \cite{ma2023llm, xia2023sheared, singh2023exploiting} will bring a large overhead.
 So existing popular solutions aim at post-training pruning strategy\cite{frantar2023massive, sun2023simple}.
-Such methods only need a small number of calibration data to prune the pre-trained LLM models, which is suitable for rapid deployment.
-Magnitude\cite{han2015learning} serves as a simple baseline where weights are pruned only by their magnitudes.
-However, it often brings a large accuracy loss when applied to large language models.
+Such methods only need a small number of calibration data to prune the pre-trained LLMs models, which is suitable for rapid deployment.
 SparseGPT\cite{frantar2023massive} develops a layer-wise weight update for LLMs via an approximate second-order Hessian.
 This schema is iteratively executed between weight pruning and weight update at each layer, which is computationally expensive.
 Wanda\cite{sun2023simple} presents to remove the insignificant weights based on the magnitude and norm of corresponding input activations, without updating the remaining weights.
-Our work further proposes a new metric based on the amount of information and designs an effective search strategy for N:M structured sparsity.
+Our work further proposes a new metric based on the information richness and designs an effective search strategy for N:M sparsity.